All-on-4® (Same day teeth)

-On the day of the surgery all 4 implants are inserted in the morning.
-The procedure is easy and painless (implants are inserted under local anaesthetic) and safe for your health.
-Our technician will work hard to get your teeth done and within a few hours, you will leave with your brand new smile.
+The procedure is easy, painless (implants inserted under local anaesthetic), and safe for your health.
+On the day of the surgery, all four implants are inserted in the morning.
+Our technician will work hard to get your teeth done, and within a few hours, you will leave with your brand new smile.

 Read More